 Native American History Exploration

-Steamboat’s early history dates back to the Paleo-Indian period, when indigenous hunter-gathers quarried stone for tools in southeast Routt County.
+Steamboat’s early history dates back to the Paleo-Indian period, when indigenous hunter-gatherers quarried stone for tools in southeast Routt County.
 They lived off the land, including elk, mule deer, and bison.
 Later, tribes of the Cheyenne, Arapahoe, and Ute were the first to visit what they called “Mineral Springs,” which initially boasted over 150 hot springs, among many resources.
-The Native Americans considered the area sacred, as they believed the springs had healing powers and would visit every year on their hunting and fishing trips.
+The Native Americans considered the area sacred, as they believed the springs had healing powers and would visit yearly on hunting and fishing trips.
 Native Americans helped serve as early guides to the settlers that followed, sold wild game, and supplied goods to travelers.
-Ute pictographs and dwellings were discovered by early settlers in the Yampa Valley and still exist today.
+Early settlers in the Yampa Valley discovered Ute pictographs and dwellings and still exist today.

 Yampa Valley’s Rich History